sebastus/azure-python-authenticate/README.md

 2. Open a web browser.
 Navigate to: http://localhost:8000/aadrest

+3. There are two pathways - Organizational Account or Microsoft Account.
+Pick one.
+Just follow the instructions on screen for each one.

-3. When you click the button on the first page, it will redirect you to the AAD login page.
-Enter credentials from your AAD tenant.
-For example: user@tenantb.onmicrosoft.com.   (aka an organizational ID) (NOTE: TenantB user)
+4. When you click the button on the Step1 page, it will redirect you to the correct login page.
+Enter appropriate credentials.

-4. (FYI) As part of the process, Azure AD will present a permission request - asking if it's ok that the app from TenantA be listed in the apps list of TenantB.
+5. (FYI) As part of the process, on the Azure AD pathway, Azure AD will present a permission request - asking if it's ok that the app from TenantA be listed in the apps list of TenantB.
 Click OK.

-5. After authenticating, the app will display certain progress information as you click through the buttons on the pages.
+6. After authenticating, the app will display certain progress information as you click through the buttons on the pages.

 It is possible to run this demo with a single Azure AD tenant, if you don't happen to have access to two.
 There are no code changes.

-Shortly thereafter, test the technique with a live ID rather than an organizational ID.